svelle/pnp-soundboard/README.md

 - **Tap/Click** the ▶️ button to play
 - **Tap/Click** again (⏹️) to stop
 - Use the **🔁 Loop** button on Music/Ambience to enable looping
+- Use the **⏸️ Pause** button to add random pauses between loops (more variety!)
+  - When enabled, set min/max pause duration in seconds
+  - Great for creating natural ambient soundscapes
 - Adjust the **volume slider** on each card

 ### 3. Master Controls